San Jose, CA Car Insurance Guide (Comprehensive)

 The following section will provide clear information on the best auto insurance providers you can find in the Capital of Silicon Valley.
 We’ll explore the companies that have the cheapest rates, prices that vary by commute, what each provider charges at each level of coverage, and how your credit history and driving record can impact your rate.

 What Are the Cheapest Car Insurance Rates by Company?

 A lot of people just want to know which car insurance provider is cheapest and make their decision based solely on who offers the lowest rate.

 As one of the wealthiest cities in the country, San Jose residents may not be as concerned with saving a few dollars here and there, but that doesn’t mean you aren’t going to do your research so you can get the right policy at a great value.

 Take a look at the following table to see what the most popular insurance providers can offer based on age, gender, and marital status.

 |Group||Married 60-Year-Old Female||Married 60-Year-Old Male||Married 35-Year-Old Female||Married 35-Year-Old Male||Single 25-Year-Old Female||Single 25-Year-Old Male||Single 17-Year-Old Female||Single 17-Year-Old Male||Average|

 As it turns out, USAA offers the cheapest rate in the city at an average of $2,652.57.
-However, it’s important to keep in mind that this company only caters to military families and may not be available to you if you don’t qualify.
-If that’s the case, the most affordable provider in San Jose is Geico, where residents are paying $2,754.42 on average.
+However, it’s important to keep in mind that this company only caters to military families and may not be available to you.
+If that’s the case, the most affordable provider in San Jose is Geico, where residents are paying $2,754.42 on average for comprehensive coverage.